Introducing Endpoints

 Endpoint Alias [localhost]: localhost

-After running the add-endpoint, you will be prompted for both a database key for that endpoint and an endpoint alias.
+, you will be prompted for both a database key for that endpoint and an endpoint alias.
 It should be something that lets you easily reference the endpoint, as we will see later (the default is the endpoint hostname).
+Now you can list endpoints and see that your endpoint was created successfully:

 $ fauna list-endpoints